 Writers’ & Artists’ Yearbook,

-BE WARNED: None of the publications listed above have every listing you might be looking for.
+NOTE: None of the publications listed above have every listing you might be looking for.
 You still may have to go through the process of locating the writers guidelines elsewhere.
 In fact, I use three sources for all of my sales leads, including the publications mentioned here.

-If you're wanting to get published in print media, 100 Print Magazines that Want to Publish Your Travel Stories gives you a ready-made a list of print magazines with contact details, writers guidelines, and much more.
+If you want to get published in print media, 100 Print Magazines that Want to Publish Your Travel Stories gives you a ready-made a list of print magazines with contact details, writers guidelines, and much more.